JeffHing/angular-width-query/README.md

 ### WidthQueryClass Directive

-The widthQueryClass directive updates the element's HTML class based upon the state of its parent widthQuery directive.
+The widthQueryClass directive updates the element's HTML class based upon the state of the parent widthQuery directive.

-In the example below,
-if the widthQuery element has classes "container container-small", the widthQueryClass element will have classes "section section-small".
+In the example below, if the widthQuery directive has applied class "container-small" to its element, the widthQueryClass directive will have applied class "section-small" to its element.

 ```html
 <div width-query="container">